niladut/niladut/README.md

 ## Hi there 👋!

 ### I'm Niladri Dutta!
 A student at 👨‍💻 Aalto University, pursuing a Masters degree in Autonomous Systems.
-I am a automation enthusiast working with many projects related to Robotics and AI.
+I am an automation enthusiast working with many projects related to Robotics and AI.

 ## Projects